DataDog/integrations-core/docs/dev/oauth_for_integrations.md

 In order to publish an OAuth client, you first need to open a pull request for your integration in either the [`integrations-extras`][5] or [Marketplace][6] GitHub repositories.

-As a part of your pull request, update your README file with an **uninstallation** section under `## Setup` that includes the following instructions (along with any custom instructions you would like to add):
+As a part of your pull request, please do the following:

+1. Update your README file with an `## Uninstallation` section under `## Setup` that includes the following instructions (along with any custom instructions you would like to add):
        - Once this integration has been uninstalled, any previous authorizations are revoked.
        - Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][10].
+2. Update your manifest.json file to reference this new Unininstallation section.
+This reference should appear directly beneath the support field:
+       - ```
+           "support": "README.md#Support",
+           "uninstallation": "README.md#Uninstallation",
+         ```

 To start the publishing process in the [Developer Platform][4]: